Massage Therapy Program

 Are you looking for a new career where you can help people in a meaningful way?
 The therapeutic benefits of massage therapy and bodywork are widely recognized.
 Documentation on the effects of massage show that it improves circulation can help heal sports injuries, alleviate stress, headaches and other aches and pains.
 Massage therapists treat clients by using touch to manipulate the muscles and other soft tissues to aid in the general wellness of clients.

 Community College of Philadelphia’s Massage Therapy program meets the Commonwealth’s requirements for massage therapy training and state licensure program.
 Students will gain the required knowledge and competencies necessary for the Massage and Bodywork Licensing Examination (MBLEx).
-The MBLEx is governed by the Federation of State Massage Therapy Boards (FSMTB) and is designed to provide a standard examination for students of Massage for entry-level professional scope of
+The MBLEx is governed by the Federation of State Massage Therapy Boards (FSMTB) and is designed to provide a standard examination for students of Massage for entry-level professional scope of practice in gaining licensure.

 CCP’s Massage Therapy program provides 604 hours of in-class (didactic and clinical) instruction that meets the Pennsylvania State Laws and Requirements in the following areas:

 - Anatomy and Physiology, Kinesiology and Pathology, including training in the human immunodeficiency virus and related risks

 - Massage therapy and bodywork assessment, theory and practice including sanitation, safety and hygiene

 - Professional ethics, business and law related to a massage therapy business

 - Required contact hours in related courses appropriate to a massage therapy curriculum including cardiopulmonary resuscitation

 How long are classes?
 When are they held?